 The ASCFT is a non-profit society registered under Alberta Corporate and Consumer Affairs (May 23, 1986).
 The founding members were Graham Jones, Peter Singer, Leo Walter, Maureen Drost, Don LeGatt and Robert Audette.

 The ASCFT held a number of meetings and seminars in Edmonton and Calgary, starting July 1986.
-In 1990, the Society elected to hold its Annual General Meeting at the Kananaskis Inn, in Kananaskis Village, Alberta.
-Since that time, all Annual General Meetings have been held at the same location, with the Fall General Meetings being in Edmonton.
+Since 1990, Annual General Meetings have been held in Kananaskis and Canmore, Alberta.
+Fall General Meetings are held in Edmonton with videoconferencing to Calgary.

 The format of the Kananaskis AGM has always been similar to that currently used.
 That is, a Friday night social gathering, scientific sessions for 4 hours Saturday morning (usually with at least one guest speaker), followed by a banquet in the evening.

 The name of the society was changed to Alberta Society for Human Toxicology (ASHT) in 2002.